dalexanderch/CFD/readme.md

 ## Training the network

-For some reason, transferring files to google cloud from my local computer is extremely slow.
+- For some reason, transferring files to google cloud from my local computer is extremely slow.
 Therefore, I'm using github as an intermediary.
 However, there is a limit on the number of files you can upload, therefore I compressed my data folder into a data.zip file that you need to unzip.

-In order to train the network you then run upsample.py.
+- In order to train the network you then run upsample.py.
 If the training is really slow, your gpu is not being used.
 Make sure that tensorflow-gpu is installed and that all required packages and drivers are up to date.
 Setting up an environment from scratch is pretty hard, so I strongly suggest using prebuilt images from your favorite cloud provider.
-I personally use the official tensorflow image from google cloud : https://cloud.google.com/deep-learning-vm/ An already trained network is already provided (upsample.h5).
+I personally use the official tensorflow image from google cloud : https://cloud.google.com/deep-learning-vm/

+- In order to generate custom data, you need to run generate_data.py which is located in /CFD/palabos-v2.0r0/examples/showCases/cylinder2d.
+The parameters are the following
+	- Number of batches (there will be an equal number of small batches and big batches.
+Each batch corresponds to a 2 seconds simulation with a given Reynolds number, one with a small grid size, the other with a bigger grid size so we get parallel data)
+	- Upsampling rate (an integer to decide how large the big grid is going to be relative to the small grid.
+The trained model use was trained with a value of 2)
+	- Mean Reynolds number.
+In order to generate the data, we will sample our Reynolds numbers with the provided mean and the provided variance (see below).
+	- Variance : as explained above
+	- N : an integer used to build the grid.
+	- lx : N*lx corresponds to the dimensionality of the x-axis.
+	- ly: N*ly corresponds to the dimensioanlity of the y-axis.

+An already trained network is already provided (upsample.h5).

+## Running a simulation

+In order to run a simulation you need to use the file run.py in /CFD/palabos-v2.0r0/examples/showCases/cylinder2d.
+The parameters are the following :

+-
+-
+-

+## Upsampling a simulation

+In order to upsample a simulation, you need to use the file predict.py in CFD/ The parameters are :

+-
+-
+-